Blogging is fun and has the potential to make you great money.

 Navigate to Amazon’s book section and search for keywords related to what you’d like to write about.
 Find keywords and topics that have a few hundred results or less.

-I searched for “blogging” and as you could guess, it’s extremely competitive with over 5,000 results.
+I searched for “blogging” and as you can guess, it’s extremely competitive with over 5,000 results.

 If I had searched for “WordPress blogging” or “Weebly blogging”, the results would be much lower.
 Always take your idea and narrow it down to something more specific.